tikv/rfcs/text/2018-12-19-unified-log-format.md

 #### Logging Framework

-The logging framework is recommended to accept only UTF-8 characters at the interface level, i.e. use `str` in Rust language.
+The logging framework is recommended to accept only UTF-8 characters at the interface level, e.g. use `str` in Rust language.
 In this way, the responsibility of avoiding non-UTF-8 characters is left to the framework user.

 For languages that do not provide such facilities, it is recommended that the